 Related post – Are You an Underbuyer or an Overbuyer?

 Chase big and small savings

 Don’t overlook the small amounts of money that can be saved every week.
 Small amounts add up over time.
-Take your own lunch to work, cut out buying magazines, buy less cups of coffee and cut down on buying wine or beer.
-These are just examples, it really depends what you spend your money on.
+Take your own lunch to work, cut out buying magazines, buy fewer cups of coffee, and cut down on buying wine or beer.
+These are just examples, it really depends on what you spend your money on.

 Cut down on your grocery bill by specifically taking a look at food wastage each week.
 Pay attention to how much food you throw out.